simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 ---
 title: "Roerich.
 Trails to Inmost Asia"
 date: "2025-06-07"
-summary: "OCR and editing of the source text."
+summary: "Editing and formatting of the source text."
-description: "OCR and editing of the source text."
+description: "Editing and formatting of the source text."
 toc: true
 autonumber: false
 math: false